g3tsyst3m/elevationstation/README.md

 ## What it does

 Token Poacher is a privilege escalation tool.
-It works by borrowing from commonly used escalation techniques involving process and thread tokens.
-The current version supports escalating from local admin to SYSTEM by duplicating a token from a SYSTEM process.
+It works by borrowing from commonly used escalation techniques involving duplication of process and thread tokens.
+The current version supports escalating from local admin to SYSTEM by duplicating the primary token from a SYSTEM process and duplicating the impersonation thread token from a SYSTEM process.

 ## Why reinvent the wheel with yet another privilege escalation utility?